tunnckoCore/protect-origin-license/README.md

-# protect-origin-license
-Draft of "Protect Origin License" -  a set of licenses: Permissive, Weak Copyleft and Private/Commerical one.
+# Draft of Protect Origin Licenses

 Meant for meaningful competition, improvement, easier discovery and protecting the original version.

 Inspired by various free and non-free software licenses such as Apache License, Eclipse Public License, Mozilla Public License, Artistic License 2.0 and BSD.

 Meant not only for software, hm.

+Licensed under that same draft license? :D

 ---